 The highest signal repetition frequency which still can be displayed well cannot be exactly given.
-This is dependent as well on the signal shape as on its amplitude displayed.
+It is dependent on the signal shape as well as on its display amplitude.

 While it is fairly easy to recognize a square wave, it requires at least 10 samples per period to distinguish a sine wave from a triangle.
-In other words, in practice, signals may still be recognized if their repetition frequency is <1/10 of the sampling frequency.
-For a well defined display, however, many more than 10 points per cm are necessary.
+In other words, in practice, signals may still be recognized if their frequency is $\leftarrow 1/10$ of the sampling frequency, so that a minimum of 10 samples per signal period should be present.